 The cruise of terror: from the pool to isolation on a charter flight 🛩️

-While passengers dreamed of cocktails on deck, hantavirus has given them an express tour: from the ship to a launch, from the launch to a UME van, and from there straight to the military hospital, without passing through the souvenir shop.
-The saddest part is that they couldn't even take the pool towel; only a sealed bag with their phone and documentation.
-That said, at least the flight was private, like in the old days of luxury.
+While passengers dreamed of cocktails on deck, the hantavirus has given them an express tour: from the ship to a launch, from the launch to a UME van, and from there straight to the military hospital, without passing through the souvenir shop.
+The saddest part is that they couldn't even take the pool towel; only a sealed bag with their mobile phone and documentation.
+However, at least the flight was private, like in the old days of luxury.